MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/README.md

 # Requirements

-An anaconda python environment is recommended
+An anaconda python environment is recommended and the following packeages are required:

+	* sys
+ 	* os
+  	* math
+   	* pandas

 # Usage